Download Your Free 4-Week Senior Fitness Planner

 - Minimal equipment required

-- Includes tracking sheets and progress milestones
+- Includes printable tracking sheets and progress milestones

-- Designed specifically for senior fitness levels
+- Designed specifically for adults 60+

 Before You Begin

 Consult your healthcare provider before starting this or any exercise program, especially if you have chronic conditions like heart disease, diabetes, arthritis, or balance issues.
-This program is designed for generally healthy seniors or those with well-managed chronic conditions.

-Program Overview
+Week-by-Week Overview

-What You'll Need:
+What You'll Need

 - A sturdy chair (kitchen or dining chair without wheels)